spacemeshos/go-spacemesh/tortoise/README.md

 - ballot votes are consistent with local opinion
 - base ballot is good

 In the implementation we have a state named "can be good", the role of it's state will be clarified in [modes interaction](#modes-interaction) section.
-Ballot is marked "can be good" if first 3 condtions are satisfied, but not necessarily the last one.
+Ballot is marked "can be good" if first 3 conditions are satisfied, but not necessarily the last one.

 #### Vote counting in verifying mode

 Votes in verifying mode are counted in a batched form, unlike full tortoise.
-After "goodness" of the ballot is determinted tortoise filters out good ballots and sums up their weight.
+After "goodness" of the ballot is determinted tortoise filters good ballots and sums up their weight.
 The result is a counted weight that is consistent with our local opinion.
 To get an accurate margin that can be compared with global threshold we assume that all uncounted ballots votes against our local opinion.

 ## Modes interaction

-Verifying mode is safer as tortoise doesn't have an imposed limit on the amount of counted votes (or atleast imposed limit can be signicantly higher).
+Verifying mode is safer as tortoise doesn't have an imposed limit on the amount of counted votes (or at least imposed limit can be signicantly higher).
 Naturally we want to stay in verifying mode as long as tortoise can make progress.

 #### When to switch into full mode?